noSweatSuperDry/esp32_projects/timeandweather256matrix/README_Time_Weather_16x16_Final_Swapped.md

 # Time & Weather 16×16 LED Matrix (ESP32-C3)

 A **Wi-Fi connected clock and weather display** for a **16×16 WS2812B LED matrix**, powered by an **ESP32-C3 (M5Stamp C3U)**.
-It shows current time, animated seconds fill, and temperature + weather icon — all in clean color-coded rows.
+It shows current time, animated seconds fill, and weather icon + temperature — all in clean color-coded rows.
-It also includes a **web interface** for live configuration and a **JSON API** for status and debug control.
+It also includes a **web interface** for configuration and a **JSON API** for status and debug control.

 ---